Skip to main content

 Historical Background

-- Ancient Fortifications: A nearby hill holds the remains of a fortified settlement dating back to the Late Bronze and Early Iron Ages.
+• Archaeological Sites: A nearby hill contains the remnants of a fortified settlement identified as belonging to the Late Bronze and Early Iron Ages, indicating that the site has supported human activity for millennia.

 Transfers